oktavilla/backbone-kinship/README.md

 # Backbone-kinship

 A simple, lightweight, Backbone model adding 1-1 and 1-N relations.
 No shared instances, data pooling or reversed relations.
-It's really just a way to expand nested data into models and collections.
+It's really just an easy way to expand nested data into models and collections.

 ## Creating a model with relations